Search over 6 Australian Terrier dogs across Australia

 Nutrition

-Aussies should have 0.5 – 1 cup of dry dog food every day.
-Luckily, these dogs are not picky eaters.
-They have a moderate appetite, and generally don’t overeat.
-Still, they need access to fresh water at all times.
+Aussies need 0.5 – 1 cup of dry dog food daily.
+They are not picky eaters and have a moderate appetite.
+Always provide fresh water.

 Grooming